ctrhodes/preparing_illumina_reads_genomes/README.md

 The basic functions of the scripts are to:

-decompress fastq files as they are commonly compressed to save space
+fastq_decompress.sh - decompress fastq files as they are commonly compressed to save space

 illumina_chastity_filtering.sh - removes reads flagged as unusable by Illumina's internal software.
 The flagged reads, or non-pass filtered, reads have signal overlap from adjacent clusters on the flow cells.
 This overlap is detected on the raw image files and therefore produce equivocal results when assigning quality values to nucleotides in adjacent flow cell spots.